bainmatt/datopy/README.rst

-**datopy** (da-toh-pie) is a Python library for people who work with unstructured data, providing a simple workflow for building data models and ETL pipelines.
+**datopy** (da-toh-pie) is a Python library for people who work with unstructured data, providing a simple workflow for building data models and ETL (extract, transform, load) pipelines.

 ----

 This package also includes utilities for:

-- Data retrieval
+- Data retrieval (web scraping and API-based data retrieval)
-- Input/Output
+- Input/output processes (loading and inspecting data)
-- Jupyter notebook workflows
+- Jupyter Notebook workflows

 .. note::